When did the Church abandon animal sacrifice?

 It should be remembered that the people Paul needs to impress with these

-the non bloody offering that was offered together with the animal sacrifices in
+drink offerings, the non bloody offering that was offered together with the

-since AD 70, within Orthodox Judaism there are no animal sacrifices, and still
+sacrifices.
+That is, since AD 70, within Orthodox Judaism there are no animal

 If it is accepted that in Acts 18 the vow of Paul (or Aquila) was a Nazirite